TakaRob/Hydroponics_COM-DB-API/setup.md

    docker pull takajirobson/rasppardapi:latest
    ```
 4. **Run the container with your database file as a bind mount (Raspberry Pi/Linux):**
-   > This command mounts your existing database file (`rasppardapi-db_DATA`) from your Desktop into the container, so your data is always persistent and accessible.
+   > This command runs the image, but since data is stored inside once it ends the data is also lost.
+I am working on a fix.

    ```bash
    docker run --rm -it \